 What is HTML?

 HTML is a markup language used to structure content on the web.
-It consists of elements written in tags, typically enclosed in angle brackets (< >
+It consists of elements written in tags, typically enclosed in angle brackets (< >).
+These tags create the building blocks of web pages.

 Essential HTML Tags